jainism-portal/jainaagam/README.md

 ## Who is behind this project / Who are we?

-I (CA Manas Madrecha) first conceptualised this project in 2019 and started with a simple Wordpress website.
-It gained popularity but had to be taken down due to a malicious attack on some Wordpress plugin.
-Fortunately, by 2021, I was a little conversant with Javascript and web development and decided to move the project on self-created web app.
+I (CA Manas Madrecha) first conceptualised this project in 2019 and started with a simple WordPress website.
+It gained popularity but had to be taken down due to a malicious attack on some WordPress plugin.
+Fortunately, by 2021, I was a little conversant with JavaScript and web development and decided to move the project on self-created web app.

 Currently, we are not backed by any Jain organisation, because this project was started as a hobby of mine to embark on a personal spiritual journey and document the process.
 I am a general Jainism enthusiast and I would love to connect with you if you too are interested in Jainism and its deep metaphysics.